 The Okaloosa-Walton Junior College Chautauqua Neighborhood Center, located in DeFuniak Springs, is a special multi-purpose community service facility which was constructed through a HUD grant matched by funds donated by individuals, organizations, and governmental units of Walton County and its municipalities.
 The College, in cooperation with numerous non-profit organizations and governmental agencies in Walton County, offers diversified non-credit programs and a number of credit courses at the "CNC," as well as services to persons and groups with special needs.
-The Center, also, houses a Title XX Child Care Center.

-In addition to its permanent facilities, the College functions in many off-campus locations - churches, schools, community facilities -to bring services and programs closer to diverse clientele whose opportunities to come to the permanent facilities may be limited.
+In addition to its permanent facilities, the College functions in many off-campus locations - churches, schools, community facilities-to bring services and programs closer to diverse clientele whose opportunities to come to the permanent facilities may be limited.